A bit of backstory when I first started developing React Native apps, I found there weren’t

 on to the next and will stop running at the current stage.
 The stages defined first such

-Each job must be given a stage
+Each job must be given a stage.

-Next, we define a cache
+Next, we define a cache, we will cache the node_modules for

 future jobs (in this pipeline).
 Gitlab CI injects some